rkirkendall/medplum-mcp/README.md

         7. Log future potential actions (MedicationRequest for steroids, Referral to rheumatologist - potentially as `ServiceRequest` resources or notes within the `Encounter` or `EpisodeOfCare`).

 - [x] **Testing Strategy**
-    - [] Unit tests for each MCP tool (using Jest/ts-jest, with Medplum SDK calls mocked).
+    - [] Unit tests for each MCP server tool (using Jest/ts-jest, with Medplum SDK calls mocked).
     - [x] Integration tests: Connect to the local Dockerized Medplum.
 Created `practitioner.integration.test.ts` and `patient.integration.test.ts` which test create, read, update, search against a live Medplum instance.
     - [x] E2E testing (manual for now): Converse with the LLM (via `llm-test-harness.ts`) and verify data in Medplum (implicitly done through observing successful tool calls and results).

 - [x] **Expand and Iterate on LLM Integration Tests (via `llm-test-harness.ts`)**
     - Notes: (Marking as complete for current scope of tools; this is an ongoing process as new tools are added)
-        - Continuously update and expand the test harness and test cases developed in Phase 1.5 as new MCP tools are built.
+        - Continuously update and expand the test harness and test cases developed in Phase 1.5 as new MCP server tools are built.
-        - **Test individual tool calls:** Ensure the LLM correctly identifies and calls individual MCP tools based on a variety of simple natural language prompts.
+        - **Test individual tool calls:** Ensure the LLM correctly identifies and calls individual MCP server tools based on a variety of simple natural language prompts.
 Verify parameter extraction and mapping.
 (Done for Patient & Practitioner tools).
         - **Test sequential/complex tool calls:** Develop scenarios where the LLM must make multiple tool calls in sequence.
 This includes using the output of one tool call as input for another to fulfill a complex user request (e.g., the detailed example utterance).
 (Partially done via create -> get/update/search sequence in harness).
-        - **Test context handling:** Ensure the LLM, with the support of the MCP and conversation history, can correctly resolve references (e.g., "his PCP," "that medication").
+        - **Test context handling:** Ensure the LLM, with the support of the MCP server and conversation history, can correctly resolve references (e.g., "his PCP," "that medication").
-        - **Test clarifying questions:** If tools are designed to help LLMs ask clarifying questions, test these scenarios.

 ## Phase 5: Deployment & Operations (Future Consideration)

-- [ ] **Containerize MCP (Optional)**
+- [ ] **Containerize MCP Server (Optional)**
-    - Notes: If the MCP becomes a standalone service.
+    - Notes: If the MCP server becomes a standalone service.
 - [ ] **Logging and Monitoring**
     - Notes: Track tool usage, errors, performance.
 - [ ] **Security and Compliance**
     - Notes: Ensure all interactions with Medplum are secure, and data handling complies with HIPAA if applicable.
 OAuth for Medplum client.

-## Broader Application Context (Future Considerations)

-- **Application-Layer Database for Caretaker-Specific Information:**
-    - For a full-fledged caretaking application, an intermediary database will likely be necessary.
-This database would reside alongside the Medplum EHR and the MCP.
-    - **Purpose:** Store information specific to the caretaker and their use of the application, which doesn't belong in the patient-centric EHR.
-    - **Examples of data stored:**
-        - User accounts for the caretaking app.
-        - Mappings of colloquial references (e.g., "my dad," "Dr. Smith") to specific FHIR resource IDs (Patient IDs, Practitioner IDs) in Medplum.
-This allows for natural language disambiguation.
-        - Caretaker preferences, notes, or relationships that are not part of the formal medical record.
-    - **Interaction:** The LLM or application logic would query this database first to resolve user-specific references before using the MCP tools to interact with the EHR.
-    - **Tools:** This application layer might have its own set of tools (e.g., `resolve_user_reference`, `get_caretaker_preferences`) that would be used by the LLM in conjunction with the MCP tools that target the EHR.
-    - **Scope:** While the design and implementation of this application-layer database and its associated tools are out of scope for the initial MCP-EHR integration project detailed above, it's a key component of the envisioned end-to-end chat-based caretaking application.

-This plan provides a high-level roadmap.
-Each checkbox represents a significant task that may involve further sub-tasks and design decisions.
-The "Notes" field should be updated by the AI engineering agent as each step is implemented, detailing choices made, challenges encountered, and specific Medplum SDK features or patterns used.